 After experiencing changes of school and episodes of delinquency during his teens, it was turning to sport that saved his life.

 “I always wanted to give back to youth by coaching sports, which I’ve been doing with children at elementary schools since 2011,” he explains.

 Gifted with exceptional athletic talent, Sébastien excelled in basketball and soccer.
 Born in Québec City in December 1980, his first summer job took him to the Shenzhen region of China in 1999 as a member of a professional inline skating show.
 He performed on stage with young athletes from all over the world, including Russians, Mexicans and Cubans.
 He stayed in the Middle Kingdom for one year and has vivid memories of China’s highly diverse cultures and incredible public markets.

-He left for Europe in 2002, where he once again worked as a professional inline skater.
-In 2005, he obtained a scholarship in a sports-study program from the Coastal Academy college in South Carolina.
-He then focused on learning business while honing his golf skills.
+After a brief stint in sales, he left for Europe in 2002, where he once again worked as a professional inline skater, this time for three years.
+In 2005, he pivoted toward education, gaining admission to Coastal Academy college in South Carolina.
+With a scholarship in a sports-study program, he focused on learning business while honing his golf skills.

 Upon his return to Québec, he was reunited with the woman who would become his wife and worked as a teacher for two years.
 His passion for new adventures led him to set off once more, this time to teach golf in the Canary Islands for a year.

 When he returned to Canada in 2008, he entered the world of marketing and tourism development.
 He also completed a diploma in indigenous studies at Université Laval in 2009.
 After working on developing indigenous tourist destinations in Québec from 2013 to 2018, he decided to take on the challenge of galvanizing the indigenous tourism industry throughout Canada.
 Today, in his role as chief marketing officer for the Indigenous Tourism Association of Canada, he promotes tourist destinations in all regions of the country to people around the world.